 What is Storytelling?

 This isn’t a checklist for what storytelling must be.
-There are an infinite number of stories and just as many ways to tell them.
+There is an infinite number of stories and just as many ways to tell them.

 However, most great stories would follow these guidelines:

 - What Motivates Your Team

 - Emotional & Engaging